 Now that you have the image, make the adjustments you normally make.
 After that, come back to the calibrations panel and move the Blue channel saturation to the right.
 Don’t worry go all the way to 100.
 Nothing weird happens, right?
 The sky may get more saturated along with the foliage gaining a little more luster and more presence.
 This happens because colors from purple to most shades of green have blue in them and they get a little extra boost from this adjustment.
 Very likely, the slider at 100 may make things a little over the top which is what you want.
 Now, you can pull back until the image looks right but a bit stronger.

-This, I learned at PetaPixel site.
+This, I learned at the PetaPixel site.
 The British Museum is putting close to two million images online.
-This is not photography specific but in the same article you will find other similar contributions from many art institutions and among the 2M images at The British Museum, there will be plenty to enjoy.
+This is not photography specific, but in the same article you will find other similar contributions from many art institutions, and among the 2M images at The British Museum, there will be plenty to enjoy.

-I tried multiple times, I made sure I was not dreaming and copied files into this non-existing folders, even made a folder inside it.
+I tried multiple times, I made sure I was not dreaming and copied files into these non-existing folders, even made a folder inside it.
 When I deleted the files in it, all was good.
-But, I could not delete the new folder I made inside it for the same reason that it was no longer there.
+But I could not delete the new folder I made inside it for the same reason that it was no longer there.

-There are blue flowers in the green grassy patch but they are hard for me to see if I look at them.
-But, if I look at somewhere in the middle and move my eyes slowly side to side I notice the blue flowers almost winking at me at some point?
-As I turn my gaze on to them, they seem to disappear.
+There are blue flowers in the green grassy patch, but they are hard for me to see if I look at them.
+But if I look at somewhere in the middle and move my eyes slowly from side to side, I notice the blue flowers almost winking at me at some point?
+As I turn my gaze on them, they seem to disappear.
 Do you have the same experience?
 I even found an article about it!

 And finally, here are a few more photographs from the outings in the neighborhood, including the wilderness next door.
 Don’t miss the optical illusion of the fence.